kevin-madhu/document-converstion/README.md

-# document-converstion
+# originalDocument-converstion
-A SpringBoot application for XML document conversion
+A SpringBoot application for XML originalDocument conversion

 Use environment variable DOCUMENT_CAMEL_WATCH_FILE_DIRECTORY to change the directory Camel should watch for file uploads.
 Eg: